What is Transport of Copies in SAP

 - Import it in QAS

-In this way, you can have all required objects in only a single TR and reduce the overall TR count to manage for your project.
+In this way, you can have all required objects in only a single TR and reduce the overall TR count to manage your project.
 Thus improving change management and smooth handling of Production Go-Live.

 Transport of Copies In a Nutshell